Armandelij/IOS-Guide/Design Patters for iOS/Creational/Singleton.md

 The singleton ensures that only one instance/object exists for a class.
 This is beneficial when one object needs to organize actions across the system.

-The Singleton pattern is very easy to over use and are not beneficial if you are simply trying to pass information from one view controller to another.
+The Singleton pattern is very easy to over use and is not beneficial if you are simply trying to pass information from one view controller to another.

-Singletons can promblamtic when testing.
+Singletons can be problematic when testing.
 For example if you have state being stored in a global object (singleton), the order of the tests matter.

 ## Static Property and Private Initializer